Relational Epipolar Graphs for Robust Relative Camera Pose Estimation: Geometry-Aware Training

 \subsection{Implementation and Runtime Analysis}

-All graph learning architectures were implemented using the \textit{PyTorch Geometric} framework and trained within the Kaggle Jupyter Notebook environment.
+All graph learning architectures were implemented in Python using the \textit{PyTorch Geometric} framework and trained within the Kaggle Jupyter Notebook environment.
 Training was performed on an NVIDIA Tesla P100 GPU (16\,GB memory).
 Batch sizes of up to $16$ were used for smaller datasets and $8$ for wide-baseline datasets containing larger correspondence graphs.
+Inference experiments were conducted on a dual NVIDIA Tesla T4 setup (32 GB total GPU memory).